Gwindow/WhatAPI/Twinklebear Work Notes.md

 Just a file to track my notes related to working on the WhatAPI since there isn't much of a point in opening issues on the main repo that only I really need to keep track of hah.

-### api.torrents.torrents.TorrentGroup
-Need a way to tell if this is bookmarked.
-It sounded like it was going to be added to the API response?
-If so, fantastic.

 ### Deprecation work
 Within MySoup some deprecated functions/classes are used, namely HTTP.UTF-8 and ThreadSafeClientConnManager I'll be replacing these with the appropriate functionality (when i found out what that is..)